rvanbruggen/HackoladeGitTestRepo/README.md

 * it is powerful
 * it accomodates agile workflows

 That all makes it a much better fit for Hackolade's NOSQL and Agile data modeling requirements than centralised version control systems, which take a much more crude, all-or-nothing, shotgun-like approach to version management challenges.

-The only downside that we see to GIT, is that the learning curve can be a bit steeper, and like with all distributed systems, they can become quite complex.
+For data modelers, however, the approach, vocabulary and command-line interfaces, can be a bit daunting - which is why Hackolade has spent a lot of time and effort creating a carefully crafted, simple but powerful user interface to interact with GIT.
+The only downside that we see to GIT may be the steeper learning curve, but the *huge* advantage is that with _metadata-as-code_ we can **truly** ensure that business and IT are using the same tools, the same _source of truth_ - and therefore they hopefully can be reconciled more easily.

 We are therefore happy to provide a few reading materials for you to review:
 * Our own [Hackolade documentation](https://hackolade.com/help/Concepts1.html) has a great page on the topic of GIT.
     * it also refers to [this great article that explains GIT branches using Lego](https://opensource.com/article/22/4/git-branches) :)
 * [What is version control: centralized vs. DVCS](https://www.atlassian.com/blog/software-teams/version-control-centralized-dvcs)